Noxde/glyph-redeemer/README.md

 ## 2. Prerequisites

-You will only need this if you want to contribute, if you simply want to use the Warframe Glyph Redeemer without dealing with the installation process skip to [Download](#4-download)
+You will only need this if you want to contribute, if you simply want to use Glyph Redeemer skip to [Download](#4-download)

 Before using the Warframe Glyph Redeemer, ensure you have the following prerequisites: